 During our stay on Naxos, we had planned to do some island hopping.
 Unbeknownst to us, because we were there so late in the season (1st week of October), most of the inter-island day trips had finished.
 Not being one to easily let a dream die, I decided to ask around at most of the many day tour places in the town.
-I found that my best options were on offer at the Naxos Tours office at Chora Naxos Protodikion square, Naxos 843 00, Greece.
+I found that my best options were on offer from the Naxos Tours office at Chora Naxos Protodikion square, Naxos 843 00, Greece.
+The friendly staff helped me book a Greek Island tour for my day trip to Koufonisi.
 Continue reading Koufonisi – Day Trip from Naxos – Greek Island Infatuation

 The Meteora are rock formations shaped as a result of the erosion of wind and rain over time creating separate pillars of various height and width.
 Centuries ago, monks seeking quiet solitude for their devotions created small places of prayer by making cells inside caves that had eroded from the side of the rocks, and the area came to be known as a holy place.
 Amazingly, around the 14th Century, many Meteora monasteries started to be built at the very top of the rock pillars, access being gained only by removable ladders and winch systems used to haul up baskets and nets – for goods and people!!.
 Continue reading Meteora Monasteries in Greece